mstoaks/git-github-reference/README.md

-This is just a collection of useful tidbits
+This is just a collection of git related stuff.